Mary Brayton Woodbridge: Early years and education

 Mary Ann Brayton was born April 21, 1830, in Nantucket, Massachusetts.
 She was the daughter of Captain Isaac Brayton and his wife, Love Mitchell Brayton.
 Her mother belonged to the family of Maria Mitchell, the astronomer.
 Woodbridge was the sixth generation born in the United States, and her ancestry can be traced back in England for a period of 800 years.

 Woodbridge received a fair educational training, and in youth, she excelled in mathematics.
 When she was six years old, Horace Mann, the educator of Massachusetts, passed a day in Nantucket examining the public schools.
-To his great delight, the precocious little girl went through the multiplication table backward and forward up to the twenties.
+To his delight, the little girl went through the multiplication table backward and forward up to the twenties.
 When she had finished, he laid his hand kindly on her head and said: 'Well, my child, if you persevere you will be a noted woman.'

 She was nine years old when her family removed to Ravenna, Ohio, from which time she studied either under private instructors or in a private school in Hudson, Ohio.
 She was converted at the age of 14.